November 15th 2018

 Christmas Day lunch - there’s nothing quite like it.
 Succulent, juicy turkey, crispy roast potatoes and a variety of seasonal stuffing flavours are just some of the decadent favourites that line our tummies.

-The problem, though, is that this plate of delicious festivity often brings with it a rather unwelcome heap of heavy calories and unhealthy fats - creating a concoction that only makes the January detox that much harder.
+The problem, though, is that this plate of delicious festivity often brings with it a rather unwelcome heap of heavy calories and unhealthy fats - creating a concoction that only makes the January health kick that much harder.

-However, here at Glossy HQ we’re big believers that healthy can be just as tasty - so, we reached out to expert Nutritionist Jenna Zoe to find out what top foodie switch-ups she recommended to help us cut the fat but keep the flavour for the ultimate Christmas day dinner.
+However, here at Glossy HQ we’re big believers that healthy can be just as tasty - so, we reached out to expert Nutritionist Jenna Zoe to find out what top foodie switch-ups she recommended to help us cut down on the heavy stuff but keep the flavour for the ultimate Christmas Day dinner.

 Spring clean your stuffing